morrownr/88x2bu/README.md

 ### 88x2bu ( 88x2bu.ko ) :rocket:

-### Linux Driver for USB WiFi Adapters using the RealTek RTL8812BU and RTL8822BU Chipsets
+### Linux Driver for USB WiFi Adapters using the RTL8812BU and RTL8822BU Chipsets

 - v5.8.7.4 (Realtek) (2020-09-22)
 - Plus updates from the Linux community